 Prevention

-- Always start at the strictest motion setting and loosen up only after you verify identity holds.
+- Always start at the strictest motion setting and loosen only after identity holds.

-- For any clip over 3s, plan as a chain of 3s segments, not one long generation.
+- For any clip over 3s, plan a chain of 3s segments (or native keyframes), not one long generation.

-- For brand or product video, lock identity with both reference image AND text description naming key attributes.
+- For brand or product video, lock identity with both a reference image and a text description naming key attributes, plus the model’s subject-lock toggle.

-- Maintain a per-model “coherence window” doc so you do not request longer clips than the model can hold.
+- Keep a per-model “coherence window” note so you never request a longer clip than the model can hold.

 Related